Poluino/Docs/docs/_build/html/_sources/bareboneskitassembly.rst.txt

 .. image:: ../docs/images/sorted_top.png
     :alt: Barebones Kit Sorted

-Step 2 - Soldeting the ESP32 Pin Sockets:
+Step 2 - Soldering the ESP32 Pin Sockets:
 -----------------------------------------

 Insert the included **2x 19 Pin Female Pin Sockets** onto the **ESP32**.
 This is helpful while soldering as it keeps them **straight and aligned**.